2015 Training Programme:

 Course Documents section of this website, which includes links to both the course reader and a number of useful materials which you are encouraged to review before arriving in Halifax.
-(Please note that these were updated in and there is a course-long simulation, as well as some shorter exercises.
+(Please note that these will be updated and there is a course-long simulation, as well as some shorter exercises.